 From these simple origins the tree of life branched into plants, animals, and fungi.
 Those then branched further and subspecies cropped up to adapt to the different demands of their environments, preserving those frameworks through limited inbreeding.

-Since creatures tend mate with those like them, over time these frameworks became solidified as the central aspect of those populations, not in a categorical sense where one trait defines the category and is imputed to all members, but as a flexible range of similar attributes held in common.
+Since creatures tend to mate with those like them, over time these frameworks became solidified as the central aspect of those populations, not in a categorical sense where one trait defines the category and is imputed to all members, but as a flexible range of similar attributes held in common.

 Not surprisingly, we see similar breeding in humans today, since terms like “kindness, understanding, intelligence, confidence, and creativity” are understood culturally and therefore mean people generally seek someone of similar culture and genetics: